cybex-gmbh/laravel-transmorpher-client/README.md

 }
 ```

-For videos you will have to return an instance of a `Video`:
+For videos you will have to return an instance of a `Transmorpher\Video`:

 ```php
 public function video(): Video